 6. Being loyal

 When there is family, there are bound to be conflicts too.
-There might be difference of opinion, resentments, arguments and petty squabbles.
-But what matters is that in the overall picture, you are loyal to the entire institution.
+There might be differences of opinion, resentments, arguments, and petty squabbles.
+But what matters is that in the overall picture, you are loyal to the entire institution and practice healthy conflict resolution techniques.

 7. Respecting religion